mattvideoproductions/Codex-SPLAT/README.md

 ```

 When running the script a window will appear that can be resized or maximised.
-A red hexagon lives in a small physics environment and can be moved with the
+A red circle lives in a small physics environment and can be moved with the
 **WASD** keys.
 You can also drag it with the left mouse button and release it to
-fling the hexagon across the screen.
+fling the circle across the screen.

 ## Level Files